What you’ll learn:

 Administration | Oral tablet or liquid taken 1-2 times daily | Injection, once weekly | Injection, once weekly | Injection, once weekly | Injection, once weekly |

-How it works | Decreases glucose production in the liver, regulates blood sugar, and decreases appetite | Mimics hormones GLP-1 and GIP, curbing appetite and regulating blood sugar | Same as Mounjaro | Mimics hormone GLP-1, curbing appetite and regulating blood sugar | Same as Ozempic |
+How it works | Decreases glucose production in the liver, regulates blood sugar, and decreases appetite | Mimics hormones GLP-1 and GIP, curbing appetite and regulating blood sugar | Same as Mounjaro® | Mimics hormone GLP-1, curbing appetite and regulating blood sugar | Same as Ozempic® |

-Cost per month (without insurance) | $10-30 (for generic) | $1,000- $1,050 | $1,059 | $935 | $1,350 |
+Cost per month (without insurance) | With Noom Med, $29 for the first month and $89/month for the next 3 months (billed in 3-month increments). | $1,000- $1,050 | $1,059 | $935 | $1,350 |

 Common side effects | Nausea, vomiting, diarrhea, decreased appetite, stomach pain, constipation, metallic taste in mouth | Nausea, vomiting, heartburn, constipation, diarrhea, and bloating | Same as Mounjaro | Nausea, diarrhea, vomiting, constipation, abdominal pain, and fatigue | Same as Ozempic |